-The phase circumscribing pregnancy, delivery, and the post-partum phase is enveloped by the maximum number of emotional and physical changes and is the most beautiful phase of a women’s life and a very critical one indeed.
+The phase circumscribing pregnancy, delivery, and the post-partum phase is enveloped by the maximum number of emotional and physical changes.
+This is the most beautiful phase of a women’s life and a very critical one indeed.
 A thread which weaves the baby and the mother forever.
-Breastfeeding or nursing is a bliss for a mother as the milk in her body has an ideal balance of sugar, water, fat and protein which is essential for her baby’s healthy growth and development and it boosts the immunity system as well.
-It also helps the mother in weight loss, reduced blood loss after delivery, in shrinking the uterus size in an improved manner and having lesser signs of postpartum depression, along with minimizing the breast cancer, cardiovascular diseases etc.
+Breastfeeding or nursing is a bliss for a mother as the milk in her body has an ideal balance of sugar, water, fat and protein.
+These are essential for the baby’s healthy growth and development and it boosts the immune system of the baby as well.

 With so many benefits at par, it is bound for the mothers to have a tough time when they actually stop breastfeeding.
 There would be innumerable changes that happen once the mother stops the process of Breastfeeding.
 We will, however, list five things that can happen.

-- Experiencing Mood Fluctuations: Every mother and baby duo are different, so the time to start weaning would differ from one to another.
+Every mother and baby duo are different, so the time to start weaning would differ from one to another.
 However, all mothers do experience mood fluctuations as the changes are sudden and unexpected, physically and mentally.
 Some get upset, weepy, frustrating or apprehensive once they stop the process of breastfeeding.
-Thus when the breastfeeding ends, it is normal for a mother to experience sadness.
+Thus, when the breastfeeding ends, it is normal for a mother to experience sadness.
 Whether gradual or sudden, the process of weaning definitely results in extreme mood fluctuations as the hormones are greatly affected.
 Weaning does not only refers to end the process of breastfeeding as it’s an emotional time for both the mother and child

-- The return of the menstrual cycle: During the process of breastfeeding many mothers get irregular menstrual cycles or they get no menstrual cycle at all for days, weeks or years.
-Those mothers who solely breastfeed don’t get their cycles or periods frequently for a substantial amount of time once they deliver.
+During the process of breastfeeding many mothers get irregular menstrual cycles or they get no menstrual cycle at all for days, weeks or years.
+Those mothers who solely breastfeed, don’t get their cycles or periods frequently for a substantial amount of time once they deliver.
 One of the changes that happen when you stop weaning is that the menstrual cycle may return.
 It could be shorter or greater than usual

-- Breasts are on a whirlwind: The breast changes after weaning are a surprise package for mothers.
-Sometimes soft and hard and engorged at others.
+The breast changes after weaning are a surprise package for mothers.
+Sometimes soft and hard and engorged in others.
 They leave the mothers in a puzzled state.
 Once we stop breastfeeding, breasts will slowly start reducing in size.
 A lot of this depends on the mother’s weight and her age.
-Once the baby is weaned off the body stops producing reduced amount of milk.
+Once the baby is weaned off the body stops producing the reduced amount of milk.
 The mothers also need to wear a tight fitting bra as the size of the breast will change.